dwatteau/scummtr/FAQ.md

 Yes, but as far as I know, only *Indiana Jones and the Fate of Atlantis* had "official" support for it.

 Fortunately, it's possible to replicate it in some other games, if you need it.
-I will write a guide about this at some point, but if you need this information, feel free to contact me.
+I will write a guide about this at some point, but if you need this information in the meantime, feel free to contact me.

 ### My savegames crash, when I translate my game scene by scene

-Yes, the SCUMM savegames embed the names of the various objects/verbs/actors that you've encountered, so if you've translated/renamed them after they appeared in a savegame, then the game will get lost and crash.
+Yes, the SCUMM savegames embed the names of the various objects/verbs/actors that you've encountered, so if you've translated/renamed them after they appeared in a savegame, then the game will get lost and crash when you load it back.
 You need to start the game from scratch, while translating it.

 This is quite tedious, indeed, but fortunately, the SCUMM games also provide some Boot Params which let you "teleport" to any scene at any time.
 Read the [ScummVM documentation about Boot Params](https://wiki.scummvm.org/index.php/Boot_Params) to learn more about this.